Social and ethics

 The Committee is accountable to the Board and provides feedback to the Board of its meetings.
 The Committee makes the recommendations to the Board that it deems appropriate on any area within the ambit of its terms of reference where action or improvement is required.

 The Committee conducts its affairs in compliance with its charter and has reasonable access to the Company's records, facilities and any other resources necessary to discharge its duties and responsibilities.
 The Committee is authorised to take such independent professional advice as it considers necessary, the costs of which shall be for the account of the Company.
 Save for its duties provided for in the Companies Act, the Committee shall have no executive powers with regard to its findings and recommendations.

 The Committee believes the Group has continued to maintain an acceptable balance between its financial performance and its social, economic, governance, employment and environmental responsibilities.
-Further, the Committee is satisfied that it has, in all material respects, achieved its objectives for the financial year ended 30 June 2019.
+Based on all available detailed reporting and registers, the Committee is satisfied that it has, in all material respects, achieved its objectives for the financial year ended 30 June 2020.

 N P Khoza